ThoBustos/books/stephen_hawking/historia_del_tiempo.md

 auto-critic: missing dates, transitions from ideas, mental timeline of events, missed Maxwell and Michelson.

-chapter 3 - the universe in expansion
+chapter 3 - the universe in expansion read 1
+A few important names mentioned in this chapter and dates. remember 1978. hard to keep the names.
+Friedmann was one of them. the core idea is very interesting. it shows us how we had early hints that the universe was not static. and that even Einsten had a variable for the universe being static (it has a name).
+In reality and theough different measurements through the understanding of the lightjess of stars and planets we can understand if they are getting closer or further away from us. thats the Doppler effect. but instead of sounds like we know it its a spectrum of light and waves that tells us.
+Friedmann has three options for the universe expensio . big crunch which is like bog bang but reversed, continuous expansion or continuous expansion but converging towards 0 without never resching it. always growing. the author explains thay even if good for science fiction the crunch theory doesnt really make sense. they've calculated how much shiuld the unvierse avg density or mass to see the crunch theory happening. and we're not even 1/10 courning all the visible stars/planets including black holes. the author reminds that we cant discard so entities that we cant see and wiuld change that number.
+auto-critic: lets improve name and date retention to better articulate story in my head. how?

+read 2